crtarsorg/istinomer-proveri-me/README.md

 # istinomer-factcheckr
-A chrome extension to have the guys over at Istinomer fact check highlighted text on a website.
+A chrome extension to have the people over at istinomer.rs fact check highlighted text on a website.